squarepupil/website-pages/src/pages/questions.md

 ## ... reading?

-Children learn to read on their own.
+Children can and do learn to read on their own.
 As with any new skill, when children are interested and motivated, learning happens...and that journey will be unique for each child.
 Some children learn to read early and others learn much later.
 Once reading starts, it may progress slowly or surprisingly quickly.

 We live in a literate society, in which reading and writing are necessary skills.
-Demanding that these skills are achieved on "schedule" creates unnecessary pressure.
+Demanding that these skills are attained on "schedule" creates unnecessary pressure.
 Allowing children to aquire these skills at their own pace fosters positive attitudes about learning.